 Veronica Randolph Batterson

-Veronica Randolph Batterson is an author, photographer, and artist.
+Veronica Randolph Batterson is an author, photographer, artist, and playwright.
 She has published four books, over two dozen short stories, and has worked as a freelance writer, proofreader, ghostwriter, and editor.
-Her photography is in private collections in Colorado, Illinois, Tennessee, Idaho, Pennsylvania, Rhode Island, Arizona, North Carolina, New Mexico, Minnesota, Iowa, Virginia, California, Maryland, Michigan, and also in the United Kingdom.
+Her photography is in private collections throughout the United States, and also in the United Kingdom.
 Frequently, she combines writing and photography for publications, has written two plays, and is editing her fifth book.
 After a long hiatus from painting, she is working with acrylics again.

-Her earliest memory of drawing is as a first-grader sketching cartoon characters for classmates; a few years later, she won her first art competition.
+Her earliest memory of drawing is as a six-year-old sketching cartoon characters for classmates; a few years later, she won her first art competition.
 At age eighteen, she received her first single lens reflex film camera: a Pentax 35mm.
-Additionally, she obtained her own developing tank for black and white film at the same time, and learned how to make prints in a darkroom.
+Additionally, she obtained her own developing tank for black and white film at that time, and learned how to make prints in a darkroom.
 Her early career in front of the camera as a model later prepared her for what worked as she found herself behind the camera; however, most of her work today is comprised of landscapes, wildlife, and natural settings while using a DSLR camera.

 She studied art at the University of Tennessee, and later graduated with a degree in Communications from the University of Tennessee at Chattanooga.
 Her work experience has been in the fields of broadcast journalism, technical writing, creative writing, copywriting, and she has been a multiple business owner.
 While living in Michigan, she taught journalism classes for elementary-aged school children, and started the school's first student-written newspaper.